 3.3.4.1.
 In any case the approval marking or the Unique Identifier as well as the category or categories of LED substitute light source(s) prescribed, if any, shall be visible when the lamp is fitted on the vehicle or when a movable part such as the hood or boot lid or a door is opened.

 3.3.4.2.
-The approval marking or the Unique Identifier shall be placed on an inner or outer part (transparent or not) of the lamp which cannot be separated from the transparent part of the lamp emitting the light.
+The approval marking or the Unique Identifier shall be placed on an inner or outer part (transparent or not) of the lamp which is not designed to be separated from the transparent part of the lamp emitting the light.

 3.3.4.3.
 Lamps shall bear the trade name or mark of the applicant